gbmitchell/math4610/README.md

 ## Math 4610 README.md File
 A First Course In Numerical Methods

-The repository that you are looking at is for building my software manuel (code libraries) used in math4610 and for submitting homework assignments to the course instructor.
+The repository that you are looking at is for building my math4610 software manuel and for submitting homework assignments to the course instructor.

 ### Repository Links